What's the Homework for English 10: World Literature?

 Tuesday 05-21: Finish taking notes on The Song at the Scaffold background notes and watch the rest of the documentary this morning

-Thursday 05-23: Finish reading and annotating Chapter 2; respond to Journal #21: Reflecting on Blanche's happiness, what can you attribute that personality change to?
+Thursday 05-23: Finish reading and annotating Chapter 2 & 3; respond to ONE OF THE JOURNAL PROMPTS BELOW: Journal #44: Reflecting on Blanche's happiness, what can you attribute that personality change to?
 Why is she no longer afraid?
 Or, if she becomes afraid, what is her response?
 How does this response become similar or different than your response when you are afraid?
 Do you or someone you know have a similar reliance on God for support?
 At least one whole page.

-Friday 05-24: Wednesday 05-02:Finish reading and annotating Chapter 3; respond to Journal #22: In Chapter 3 of the text, Sister Marie de l'Incarnation says, "Must fear and horror always be evil?
+OR In Chapter 3 of the text, Sister Marie de l'Incarnation says, "Must fear and horror always be evil?
 Is it not possible that they may be deeper than courage, something that corresponds far more to the reality of thins, to the terrors of the world, and to our weakness?"
 Reflecting on Chapter 3 of the text, consider what she means by this.
 Do you agree with this statement?
 What relevance does it have to the French Revolution?
 What do you think about that statement?
 Give me an example in your own life where evil has triumphed courage, and another where courage triumphed fear.
-At least one whole page.
+At least one whole page

-: Finish reading and annotating Chapter 4; respond to Journal #23: Reflecting on the feast that we as Catholics celebrate in May for the Blessed Mother, think about how Sister Marie de l'Incarnation provides a role model for Blanche.
+Tuesday 05-28: Read and annotate Chapters 4 & 5; respond to Journal #45: Reflecting on the feast that we as Catholics celebrate in May for the Blessed Mother, think about how Sister Marie de l'Incarnation provides a role model for Blanche.
 Consider how she encourages Blanche and the sisters to go from door to door in the convent to rekindle hope in the religious sister's lives.
 Since the French government was coming to dissuade them from being the convent, how does Blanche show courage in the face of danger?
 Explain how she and the sisters represent hope and faith in a dark, morbid time in history.
 At least one whole page.